Two Causally Related Needles in a Video Haystack: : Dataset Construction

-With the cause scene and cause-effect sentences as input, we first prompt the LLM to generate a question that asks about an attribute of a visible object in the scene.
-This question is structured using the following template: ``When the event that causes $\langle \texttt{Effect Event} \rangle$ occurs, $\langle \texttt{Image Description Question}\rangle$.''
-For example, in the case of the Metropolis mourning Superman scene, we need to guide the model to locate the cause scene where the tragedy occurs.
-Therefore, the LLM's generated format should follow: ``When the battle that causes Superman’s death and leads to the memorial service occurs, $\langle \texttt{Image Description Question}\rangle$.''
-The LLM’s output could be: ``When the battle that causes Superman’s death and leads to the memorial service occurs, what color were the energy blasts emanating from Doomsday?''
+With the cause video clip, the cause sentence, and the effect sentence as input, we prompt an LLM to generate a question that asks for an attribute of a visible object in the clip.
+This question follows the template: ``When the event that causes $\langle \texttt{Effect Event} \rangle$ occurs, $\langle \texttt{Image Description Question}\rangle$.''
+For example, in the clip where Metropolis mourns Superman, the LLM output could be: ``When the battle that causes Superman’s death and leads to the memorial service occurs, what color were the energy blasts emanating from Doomsday?''
 We then further prompt the LLM to generate four challenging answer options based on the question.

-However, the generated questions may reveal the bridge entity or include excessive object details, allowing the model to locate the cause scene without truly understanding the Part 1 question.
-For instance, the initially generated question reveals the bridge entity ``Superman's death'' and explicitly states the name ``Doomsday'', reduce the difficulty of locating the correct scene.

-To mitigate this issue, we prompt an LLM to obscure the bridge entity and the named entity being inquired about.
+However, the generated questions may reveal the bridge entity or include excessive object details, allowing the model to locate the cause clip without truly understanding the Part 1 question.
+For instance, the initially generated question reveals the bridge entity ``Superman's death'' and the name ``Doomsday'', which reduces the difficulty of locating the video clip.
+To mitigate this issue, we prompt the LLM to obscure the bridge entity and the named entity being inquired about.
 We then obtain the final image description 2-needle question, which begins with the Part 1 question: ``What tragedy was commemorated by the memorial service in Metropolis?
 When the tragedy that causes the memorial service occurs, what color were the energy blasts emanating from the creature?
-A. Yellow B. Blue C. Red D. White''
+A. Yellow B. Blue C. Red D. White'' The prompts are shown in Appendix Fig. \ref{fig:vis-2-needle} and Fig. \ref{fig:vis-2-needle-options}.